LukasDCode/Adversarial_OOD/README.md

 python train_detector --exp-name train_vit_detector_cifar10 --model vit --model-arch t16 --image-size 224 --data-dir data/cifar10/ --dataset cifar10 --ood-data-dir data/ --ood-dataset svhn --train-steps 31250 --lr 0.01 --wd 1e-5 --device cuda --select-gpu 0 --num-workers 8 --batch-size 32 --method SupCE --attack --noise normal --iterations 5 --restarts 2 --checkpoint-path saved_models/pretrained/Ti_16-i21k-300ep-lr_0.001-aug_none-wd_0.03-do_0.0-sd_0.0--imagenet2012-steps_20k-lr_0.03-res_224.npz --classifier-ckpt-path saved_models/trained_classifier/vit_b16_224SupCE_cifar10_bs32_best_accuracy.pth
 ```
 > :warning: Training a detector model is **VERY** slow, as the input samples run through the classifier multiple times (= restarts * iterations) to find an optimal perturbation.
+> 1 epoch takes ~16h on the machine used for development!!

 In case the paths and the trained models have not been changed yet, the paths should work as they are in the command above.
 By default the trained detector gets placed in the ```saved_models/trained_detector/``` directory.